aspose-total-cloud/Aspose.Total-Products/total/cpp/conversion/doc-to-xlsm/_index.md

----title: Convert DOC to XLSM via CPP SDK in Clouddescription: Cloud APIs & SDKs to Convert DOC to XLSM.
+---title: Convert Word to XLSM, DOC to XLSM FREE Converter or CPP SDKdescription: Free Conversion of DOC to XLSM by using CPP Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---